 Mezzanine finance is a hybrid of debt and equity financing which can be useful for large projects, management buyouts or growing businesses.
-It’s a fairly complex form of business loan — and if you’re looking for the right funding, we can help you find finance from over 50 providers across the whole market.
+It’s a fairly complex form of business loan.
+If you’re looking for the right funding option, we can help you find finance from over 120 providers across the whole market.

 Mezzanine finance covers a range of complex funding scenarios (in fact, the word itself comes from the Latin for “middle”) and for certain situations it can make more sense than either debt or equity in their pure forms.